Roland TR 808 Kick Drum Bounce Processing

 Time is also a factor when considering bounce.
 You can create the perception of bounce by using late or early notes, but this would require more than one note in order to provide a reference.
 Automation can lend itself to creating bounces by using bump automation but there are better broadband techniques that yield equally good results.

-In the video I show you how to use Automation Lanes to trigger the 808, how to use dynamic EQ and a Limiter to shape the 808 and how to use an Aural Exciter to add sizzle to the 808!
+In the Roland TR 808 Kick Drum Bounce Processing video, I show you how to use Automation Lanes to trigger the 808, how to use dynamic EQ and a Limiter to shape the 808 and how to use an Aural Exciter to add sizzle to the 808!

 Plugins used in this video: